Toronto’s Major Streets Policy: Unlocking Midrise Housing and Local Business Opportunities

 Homeowners

-• If your property is on a major street, you may have new opportunities to redevelop or sell for midrise projects.
+• If your property is on a major street, you may have new opportunities to redevelop or add retail space.

 • Increased housing supply could stabilize rental markets, benefiting families and investors.